Arismendy Alcántara

-Arismendy Alcántara (/ˌɑrɛs'mɛndi ɑːl'kɑːntərə/; born October 29, 1991) is a Dominican professional baseball center fielder and second baseman for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
+Arismendy Alcántara (/ˌɑrɛs'mɛndi ɑːl'kɑːntərə/; born October 29, 1991) is a Dominican professional baseball center fielder and second baseman for El Águila de Veracruz of the Mexican League.
 Alcántara signed as an international free agent with the Chicago Cubs in 2008 as a shortstop.
-He previously played in Major League Baseball (MLB) for the Cubs, Oakland Athletics, and Cincinnati Reds.
+He has previously played in Major League Baseball (MLB) for the Cubs, Oakland Athletics, and Cincinnati Reds, and in Nippon Professional Baseball with the Hokkaido Nippon-Ham Fighters.

 Career

 Chicago Cubs

 Alcántara signed as an international free agent with the Chicago Cubs in 2008 as a shortstop.
 He made his professional debut in the Dominican Summer League that summer.
-He played for the Peoria Chiefs of the Class A Midwest League in 2011, and the Daytona Cubs of the Class A-Advanced Florida State League in 2012, batting .302/.339/.447 in 331 at bats.
+He played for the Peoria Chiefs of the Single–A Midwest League in 2011, and the Daytona Cubs of the High–A Florida State League in 2012, batting .302/.339/.447 in 331 at bats.
 He was limited in the 2012 season by a broken foot.

-In 2013, Alcántara played for the Tennessee Smokies of the Class AA Southern League.
+In 2013, Alcántara played for the Tennessee Smokies of the Double–A Southern League.
 When the Cubs promoted fellow shortstop Javier Baez to Tennessee at midseason, they moved Alcántara to second base.
 Alcántara was selected to represent the Cubs at the 2013 All-Star Futures Game where he hit a home run.
 He also appeared in the Southern League All-Star Game.
 He batted .271/.352/.451 in 494 at bats, and was 2nd in the league in doubles (36), tied for 2nd in stolen bases (31), 3rd in intentional walks (6), 5th in RBIs (69), tied for 5th in sacrifices (9), 8th in runs (69) and walks (62), and tied for 9th in home runs (15).
-After the season, the Cubs added Alcántara to their 40-man roster.
+On November 20, 2013, the Cubs added Alcántara to their 40-man roster to protect him from the Rule 5 draft.

-Alcántara began the 2014 season with the Iowa Cubs of the Class AAA Pacific Coast League (PCL).
+Alcántara began the 2014 season with the Iowa Cubs of the Triple–A Pacific Coast League (PCL).
 With Iowa, he batted .307/.353/.537 in 335 at bats.
 The Cubs promoted him to the majors on July 9 to replace Darwin Barney, who was placed on the paternity list.
 Following a four-hit game on July 10, the Cubs informed him they would extend his time with the major league team through at least the All-Star break.
 Alcántara appeared in 70 games and finished 2014 with a .205 batting average, 10 home runs, and 29 RBIs.

-Alcántara spent the majority of the 2015 campaign back with Iowa, slashing .231/.285/.399 in 499 AAA plate appearances.
+Alcántara spent the majority of the 2015 campaign back with Iowa, slashing .231/.285/.399 in 499 Triple–A plate appearances.
 In 11 games with the big league club, he batted .077 (2-for-26).

 Oakland Athletics

-Alcántara began the 2016 season with Iowa, but was traded to the Oakland Athletics for Chris Coghlan on June 9.
+Alcántara began the 2016 season with Iowa, but was traded to the Oakland Athletics for Chris Coghlan on June 9, 2016.
 He was assigned to the Nashville Sounds of the PCL, and recalled by Oakland ten games later.

 Cincinnati Reds

 On October 6, 2016, Alcántara was claimed off waivers by the Cincinnati Reds.
-He elected free agency on November 6, 2017.